Business class: United States

-All three major US airlines (American Airlines, United Airlines, and Delta Air Lines) exclusively use fully lie-flat Business Class seats with direct aisle access on their widebody aircraft, as well as some longer range narrow body aircraft like the Boeing 757 and Airbus A321.
-A multiple course meal is served after takeoff, and depending on the flight length a chilled snack or light meal will be served before landing.
+All three major U.S. airlines (American Airlines, United Airlines, and Delta Air Lines) exclusively use fully lie-flat Business Class seats with direct aisle access on their widebody aircraft, as well as some longer range narrow body aircraft, like the Boeing 757 and Airbus A321.
+A multiple course meal is served after takeoff, and depending on the flight length, a chilled snack or light meal will be served before landing.
 International Business Class passengers have access to priority check-in and security, along with lounge access.
 United and American both also offer premium lounges with enhanced food service in their hubs for these passengers.

-Select routes between the East and West coasts are deemed "premium transcontinental" and offer a comparable experience to long haul international Business Class.
+Select routes between the East and West coasts are deemed "premium transcontinental" and offer comparable experiences to long haul international Business Class.
 However, it is uncommon for all seats to have direct aisle access.
-American uses a dedicated sub-fleet of 3-cabin A321T planes with 20 lie-flat Flagship Business seats in a 2-2 configuration for these flights.
-JetBlue also has a sub-fleet of A321s featuring their Mint Business Class, which alternates between a 2-2 lie flat seats and 1-1 suites with a closing door.
+American uses a dedicated sub-fleet of 3-cabin A321T planes, with 20 lie-flat Flagship Business seats in a 2-2 configuration for these flights.
+JetBlue also has a sub-fleet of A321s featuring its Mint Business Class, which alternates between 2-2 lie flat seats and 1-1 suites with a closing door.
 United and Delta use a combination of wide and narrow body aircraft for these routes, with a variety of lie-flat seat designs.

-Nearly all other flights in the US (as well as to Canada, Central America, and the Caribbean) on American, United, Delta, and Alaska use 2-cabin narrowbody aircraft.
-The forward cabin is marketed as "First Class" on domestic routes but regardless uses a Business Class fare basis.
+Nearly all other flights in the U.S. (as well as to Canada, Central America, and the Caribbean) on American, United, Delta, and Alaska use 2-cabin narrowbody aircraft.
+The forward cabin is marketed as "First Class" on domestic routes, but, regardless, uses a Business Class fare basis.
 These fares include a larger "recliner" seat, priority check-in/security/boarding, and increased service.
 Only Alaska Airlines allows lounge access for customers in "First Class" without further international travel.
 Both alcoholic and non-alcoholic beverages are included, and are served in glassware or ceramic mugs.
-Meal service is highly variable depending on the airline, departure time, and route.
-Flights between hub airports during daytime hours are usually catered with a full warm meal regardless of the flight time.
+Meal service is highly variable, depending on the airline, departure time, and route.
+Flights between hub airports during daytime hours are usually catered with a full warm meal, regardless of the flight time.
 Regional jets do not have ovens, and all entrees are served chilled.
 At the very least, a flight attendant will pass around a basket containing premium snacks.